kj89/testnet_manuals/aptos/testnet/fullnode_manual_install.md

 Press `Ctrl + X` then press `Y` and `Enter` to save changes to file

-### Copy the validator-full-node-identity.yaml, genesis.blob and waypoint.txt files generated above into the same working directory on Fullnode machine
+### Copy the validator-full-node-identity.yaml, genesis.blob and waypoint.txt files from validator node into the same working directory on Fullnode machine

 ### Run docker compose
 ```